Towards Large-Scale Small Object Detection: Survey and Benchmarks: Review on Small Object Detection

-\textbf{Tailored training schemes}.
-Based on the consensus that multi-scale training and testing could boost the prevailing deep detectors \cite{73, 74, 77}, the methods following this roadmap aim to develop customized data preparation strategies during training.
-Based on the generic multi-scale training scheme, Singh \textit{et al.} \cite{78} devised a novel training paradigm, Scale Normalization for Image Pyramids (SNIP), which only takes the instances whose resolutions fall into the desired scale range for training and the remainders are simply ignored.
+Several approaches aim to develop tailored data preparation strategies to force the detector concentrate on the instances with specific scales during training.
+On top of generic multi-scale training scheme, Singh \textit{et al.} \cite{78} devised a novel training paradigm, Scale Normalization for Image Pyramids (SNIP), which only takes the instances whose resolutions fall into the desired scale range for training and the remainders are simply ignored.
 By this setting, small instances could be tackled at the most reasonable scales without compromising the detection performance on medium-to-large objects.
-Later, Sniper \cite{79} advises to sample chips from a multi-scale image pyramid for efficient training.
+Later, Sniper \cite{79} advises to sample chips from a multi- scale image pyramid for efficient training.
 Najibi \textit{et al.} \cite{80} proposed a coarse-to-fine pipeline for detecting small objects.
 Considering that the collaboration between data preparation and model optimization is under-explored by previous methods \cite{2, 63, 73}, Chen \textit{et al.} \cite{81} designed a feedback-driven training paradigm to dynamically direct data preparation and further balance the training loss of small objects.
 Yu \textit{et al.} \cite{7} introduced a statistic-based match strategy for scale consistency.

-Either multi-level representations or the specific training schemes strive for consistent performance gains of both small-scale objects and medium-to-large ones.
-However, divide-and-conquer paradigms map the objects of different sizes to corresponding scale levels may confuse detectors, because the information of single layer is inadequate to make accurate prediction.
-On the other hand, tailored mechanisms for boosting multi-scale training usually introduce extra computation, hindering the end-to-end optimization.